The Wasilla Ogre

 Much to my horror, the Ogre was right behind me with his left arm stretched out and his left hand grabbing at me while his right hand continued to wave his hatchet.

-In no time I whizzed passed my brother and moments later I zoomed past our "friend."
+In no time, I whizzed past my brother and moments later I zoomed past our “friend.”

-As I rounded the corner to the left I could see the Wasilla Bar and our family vehicle.
-Back in those days we didn't have to lock our cars, so I headed straight for the back door of our car, grabbed the door handle, jerked the door open and dove head first to the floorboard where I began crying and sputtering about the Ogre and his hatchet.
+As I rounded the corner to the left, I could see the Wasilla Bar and our family vehicle.
+Back in those days, we didn't have to lock our cars, so I headed straight for the back door of our car.
+I grabbed the door handle, jerked the door open and dove head first to the floorboard where I began crying and sputtering about the Ogre and his hatchet.

-Our so-called "friend" must have ran all the way back home because he was nowhere in sight.
+Our so-called “friend” must have run all the way back home because he was nowhere in sight.

-In about ten minutes I got brave enough to lift up my head so I could peek out the window to look for the Ogre who was nowhere in sight.
+In about ten minutes, I was brave enough to lift my head, so I could peek out the window to look for the Ogre, who was nowhere in sight.

 Right then and there, my brother and I quickly made a pact to never speak with or hang out with the “fool” we had once thought was our friend.

 We never saw the Wasilla Ogre again, although we never forgot him or his hatchet.